Getting to Scunthorpe hospital

 Park and Ride service

 Parking a headache?
-Take the Park and ride service for just 50p each way.
-Park your car for free in the top two floors of the Parishes multi-storey car park in the town centre and catch the Hornsby n.o 9 bus from stand N in the bus station.
+Take the Park and ride service for 80p each way or £1.40 return.
+Park your car for free in the top two floors (3 and 4) of the Parishes multi-storey car park in the town centre and catch the Hornsby n.o 9 bus from stand N in the bus station.
 Buses run from 7am to 7pm Monday to Friday with a final bus leaving the hospital at 8pm.
 The service also operates on Saturdays.
 Please see timetable below.

-Please note: patients and visitors need to register their car registration number with the shopmobility office on the ground floor of the Parishes car park.
+Please note: patients and visitors need to register their car registration number with the shopmobility office on the ground floor of the Parishes car park – this opens at 8:30am.
+If you have an early hospital appointment and need to register your vehicle details with Shopmobility before 8.30am you can either:

 Disabled users can park anywhere within the Parishes car park and do not need to register with the shopmobility office.